abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

     background: gray
     image: images/responsive-web-design.png
     image_alt: App preview on a phone and tablet
-    title: 'Get your strategy for digital change right, and make it happen.'
+    title: Get your strategy for digital change right.
+And make it happen.
     content: >
       We support your digital change journey, whether you're just starting out, or taking it to the next level.